Australia is hosting the 2021 Disabled World Championships at Bridgewater, Vic in Feb 2021.

 2015 World Championships

-The twelfth World Titles will be held at Shortline Lake, Elk Grove, California, USA 20 27 September 2015.
+The twelfth World Titles were held at Shortline Lake, Elk Grove, California, USA from 20 – 27 September 2015.

-Approximately 80 skiers with disabilities such as paraplegia, quadriplegia, arm or leg amputations and vision impairments from up to 18 countries participated in this exciting tournament.
+Approximately 80 skiers with disabilities such as paraplegia, quadriplegia, arm or leg amputations and vision impairments from up to 18 countries will participate in this exciting tournament.

 2013 World Championships – Milan, Italy